-I write a lot, in fact, if Grammarly is to be believed I write more than 96% of its users.
+Scrivener feels like a tool made just for me because I write a lot, in fact, if Grammarly is to be believed I write more than 96% of its users.
 I write articles like this one regularly, I write books for my children and I was bored and frustrated with Word and Pages having limited options and having to juggle screens and windows to get my work done.
-I wanted to see what other softwares were on the market.
-Everywhere I looked I was recommended Scrivner as the only piece of software for a serious writer.
+I wanted to see what other software was on the market.
+Everywhere I looked I was recommended Scrivener as the only piece of software for a serious writer.

 I contacted Literature & Latte and I was sent Scrivener to evaluate but this will in no way influence my opinions and I hope this review helps you make the right choice.